egel-lang/egel/man/egel.1.md

 Egel is an interpreted, interactive, eager-combinator  programming language that combines remarkable power with very clear syntax.

-Egel's basic power can be extended with your own modules written in C++.
+Egel's basic functionality can be extended with your own modules written in C++.
 Those modules are dynamically loaded.

 ## OPTIONS